Tiaggohs/Curso_Python_USP/README.md

+## Python Course
-n this course I learned Computer Science concepts and to develop reasoning to solve computational problems in Python.
-It was elaborated by the University of São Paulo and Taught by Professor Fabio Kon.
+In this course I learned Computer Science concepts and to develop reasoning to solve computational problems in Python.
+- Elaborated by: University of São Paulo
+- Taught by: Professor Fabio Kon.